cbor-wg/cddl-modules/draft-ietf-cbor-cddl-modules.md

 context of the models just as the way they are intended to be used will be.
 (A more formal structure may follow later.)

-In the CDDL 2.0 Tool described in {{cddlc-tool}}, the set of sources is determined from an environment variable, `CDDL_INCLUDE_PATH`, which is modeled after usual command-line search paths.
+In the module structure implementation that is part of the CDDL Tool described in {{cddlc-tool}}, the set of sources is determined from an environment variable, `CDDL_INCLUDE_PATH`, which is modeled after usual command-line search paths.
 It is a colon-separated list of pathnames to directories, with one